Conversion tracking

 event_id vs Idempotency-Key

-These two fields serve distinct purposes and should not be confused:
+These two fields serve distinct purposes and work together:

 -